 Checks will be taken out on existing staff where concerns arise regarding their suitability to work with children or a person moves into a post that is a regulated activity.

-In Paulton Junior School the head teacher will be responsible for keeping a single central record of all staff and volunteers who work at the school.
+In schools, the head teacher/principal will be responsible for keeping a single central record of all staff and volunteers who work at the school.